Adapted physical education: Purpose

 Federal law mandates that each student receiving special education and related services must have an Individualized Education Program (IEP) developed for them.
 An IEP must be designed and written specifically for one student, outlining individualized needs, and used to establish an appropriate educational placement.
 Some consider the IEP to be a "management" program to guide appropriate service delivery, which includes the area of physical education.
 The IEP creates an opportunity for teachers, parents, school administrators, related services personnel and students (when appropriate) to work together to improve educational results for learners with disabilities.

 Do all students with disabilities need an IEP for physical education?

-No, IDEA 2004 mandates each individual with a disability have an IEP developed if necessary to benefit their education.
+No, IDEA (Individuals with Disabilities Education Act) 2004 mandates each individual with a disability have an IEP developed if necessary to benefit their education.
 If an appropriate assessment is completed and the IEP team decides the student is not safe and/or successful in general physical education without supplementary aids and services, then an IEP is developed and services provided.
 A student can have IEP goals related to physical education needs regardless of their educational placement.